The MiRA Centre works to improve the living conditions of women from minority groups in Norway.

 The centre works against all forms of violence through the following:

 - group counselling

 - themed evenings

 You can remain anonymous, i.e. you don’t have to give your name when you contact the MiRA centre.
-The staff have a duty of confidentiality and are therefore not allowed to share any information about you with others without your consent, or if there is a risk to life and health.
+The staff have a duty of confidentiality and are not allowed to share any information about you with others without your consent, or if there is an immediate risk of someone being harmed.
 Other users of the centre are not allowed to discuss anything concerning your case with others.
-The MiRA centre can offer an interpreter but employs staff who are conversant in various languages.
+The MiRA centre does not provide interpreters, but employs staff who speak many languages.

-You don’t need a referral and can make contact yourself by phone or email, or you can visit the centre.
-The MiRA Centre employees both permanent staff and volunteers.
-The staff comprise trained social workers and social scientists who are very knowledgeable about migration, gender, etc.
+A referral is not necessary, and you can contact the centre yourself by phone or email, or you can visit the centre.
+The MiRA Centre employs permanent staff as well as volunteers.
+The staff includes social workers and similar professionals who have expertise about migration, gender, etc.

 The service is free.

-The MiRA Centre is based at Storgata 53 A, Oslo.
+The MiRA Centre is located at Storgata 53, Oslo.